drodriguez/DRTPFObjectDynamicProperties/Readme.markdown

 ### Using

 Create your subclass of `PFObject` and declare its properties as you will normally do.
 Custom setters and getters are respected.
 Also `readonly` properties.
+Integer and floating point native types are automatically boxed and unboxed for you.

 ``` objective-c
 #import <Parse/Parse.h>